U.S. News Rankings

-Lawrence University, based in Appleton, Wis., is a liberal arts school with a conservatory of music.
+Lawrence University, based in Appleton, Wisconsin, is a liberal arts school with a conservatory of music.
 About a quarter of the student body completes degrees at the conservatory.
-Lawrence University is a test-optional university and about a quarter of applicants opt not to submit SAT or ACT scores when they apply.
-At the university, there are more than 75 student clubs and organizations to check out, as well as Division III sports teams that compete in the NCAA’s Midwest Conference.
-All students—freshmen through seniors—must live on campus, whether in dorms, suites, quads, or university-owned houses.
+Lawrence University is a test-optional university, and about a quarter of applicants opt not to submit SAT or ACT scores when they apply.
+At the university, there are more than 75 student clubs and organizations to check out, as well as Division III sports teams that compete in the NCAA's Midwest Conference.
+All students – freshmen through seniors – must live on campus, whether in dorms, suites, quads or university-owned houses.

 The school has another campus on Lake Michigan, known as Björklunden Vid Sjön, where students can travel for retreats and seminars, as well as a center in London.
 Lawrence University does not offer any graduate degree programs.
-Notable alumni of Lawrence University include Tom Oreck, president and CEO of vacuum cleaner manufacturing company Oreck Corp., and Terry Moran, coanchor of ABC’s news program Nightline.
+Notable alumni of Lawrence University include Tom Oreck, former president and CEO of vacuum cleaner manufacturing company Oreck Corp., and Terry Moran, ABC News' chief foreign correspondent.